 Your veterinarian will conduct a full physical examination of your pup and evaluate the following:

-You will also be asked about his or her behaviour, grooming, and eating habits as well as any concerns you may have.
+You will also be asked about their behaviour, grooming, and eating habits as well as any concerns you may have.

-He or she will receive any vaccinations needed, depending on their likely exposure to other animals and outdoor risks.
-He or she will be treated for fleas and parasites if any are found.
+They will receive any vaccinations needed, depending on their likely exposure to other animals and outdoor risks.
+They will be treated for fleas and parasites if any are found.

-We will be happy to advise you on the best diet for your dog’s breed and health level, good grooming practices, nail clipping, skin care, and medications that may be prescribed.
+We will be happy to advise you on the best diet for your dog, good grooming practices, nail clipping, skin care, and medications that may be prescribed.
 Please don’t hesitate to call or discuss this in person with us during your dog’s checkup.

 Our clinic keeps track of your dog’s vaccinations so that there are no interruptions to their protection.
 Adult dogs develop immunity to many diseases to which little pups are prone, but they still need additional protection for some diseases such as hepatitis, Leptospirosis, distemper, Bordetella (a.k.a. kennel cough), Lyme disease, and parvovirus.
 The best way to figure out how often to vaccinate your adult dog is to speak with your veterinarian.